Our lab has moved to Cornell University!

 PhD Student

-Kristen is a 2nd year PhD student in the Law and Psychology program.
+Kristen Gittings is a 2nd year PhD student in the Law and Psychology program.
 Her research interests are broadly related to understanding the impact of intersectional factors (e.g., race, gender, sexual orientation) on juror decision-making.
 She is also interested in investigating factors that impact perceptions of victims, particularly underrepresented victims.
 Currently, Kristen is working on several projects that study racial and gender bias in different stages of the legal process.

 You can reach Kristen at: kg595@cornell.edu